 So while those who criticise misunderstand and apply their expensive city logic to the paltry income of the self publishing bush, they may want to consider what these self published authors have achieved for very little reward.

 - In excess of 3,000 titles are available every day for free on the Kindle Store alone.
 Plenty of choice for those who love to read, or find fault (for free).

 - Ebook prices have fallen due to the competition created by self-published titles.

 - No one went near erotic romance until self-publishing was bold enough to do so.
 Traditional publishing has become a follower and is now cashing in on a genre they wouldn’t have touched just a couple of years ago.

 - Electronic readers such as Kindle owe their popularity and sales to the huge choice of cheap and free content provided by self published authors and not to the lack of enthusiasm shown by traditional publishers, who initially fought the change to e-reading.

-Yes, it’s easy to criticise and compare the city with the bush, but perhaps it’s time to congratulate self publishing and its authors who have rekindled the love of reading with their passion for writing and their willingness to accept little financial reward in return.
-If you can’t see this aspect, then please stay away from reading any self published books in future; particularly when they have been obtained for free, and go back to paying a New York or London publisher and reading Jane Austen or Victor Hugo again.
+Yes, it’s easy to criticise and compare the city with the bush, but perhaps it’s time to congratulate self-publishing and its authors who have rekindled the love of reading with their passion for writing and their willingness to accept little financial reward in return.
+If you can’t see this aspect, then please stay away from reading any self-published books in the future; particularly when they have been obtained for free, and go back to paying a New York or London publisher and reading Jane Austen or Victor Hugo again.